Continuous Multi-line Queues and TASEP: Background and definitions

 \subsection{The process of the last row}

 Theorem \ref{th_FM} can easily be extended to the case where $m_n = 0$, as we now explain.
 Consider a $(m_1, \dots, m_{n-1}, 0)$-MLQ.
-By the theorem, the labelling of row $n-1$ has TASEP distribution.
+By the theorem, the labeling of row $n-1$ has TASEP distribution.
 Using the proof of \cite{FM2}, it is easy to show that row $n$ also has TASEP distribution, \emph{of the same type}.
 It follows that the probabilistic map from the $(n-1)$st row to the $n$th row represents another Markov chain with the same distribution!
 Here is an example of how we will use this fact.
 Consider Figure \ref{fi_polr}.
-In the top row we have sampled a word from the TASEP distirbution, and on the second row we have selected 4 positions for the boxes uniformly at random.
-Then we use the same labelling procedure as previously.
+In the top row we have sampled a word from the TASEP distribution, and on the second row we have selected 4 positions for the boxes, uniformly at random.
+Then we use the same labeling procedure as before.
 The claim, then, is that the bottom row also has TASEP distribution.
-We have been deliberately vague as to whether we are talking about discrete or continuous MLQs here -- of course, both interpretations are valid\footnote{Strictly speaking, we proved it for discrete MLQs, and it is trivial to deduce from this that the continuous version is also valid.}.

 Formally, the discrete process of the last row is a Markov chain where the states are assignments of labeled particles to positions, $m_i$ particles labeled $i$ for each $i$, on the circle $Z_{N}$.
 The transitions are uniformly random assignments of positions of $\sum_i m_i$ boxes on a row below and they are labeled with the same labeling procedure as for multiline queues.
 The unique stationary distribution of this process thus coincides with the stationary distribution of the $\mbf{m}$-TASEP and the bottom row of a uniformly random $\mbf{m}$-MLQ.

 The continuous process of the last row is then obtained by letting $N\to \infty$ (while scaling the circle to unit length), which similarly gives the same stationary distribution as the continuous MLQ of type $\bf m$.